juliancoleman/FlatHud/README.md

 There are 3 states to each icon: unequipped, equipped, and broken / discharged.
 The unequipped icon is the equipped icon, but with an opacity of `0.3`.
-The equipped icon will be pure white have an opacity of `0.7`, and the broken / discharged icon will be the equipped icon, but will show in red and have an opacity of `1`.
+The equipped icon will be pure white and have an opacity of `0.7`, and the broken / discharged icon will be the equipped icon, but will show in red and have an opacity of `1`.

 The currently equipped weapon color may change based on main hand or back-up hand